 - The police officer misunderstood your answer, or you misunderstood the question – this scenario happens all the time.
 A police officer starts to ask a citizen a question and the citizen becomes confused with what they want.
 The citizen provides an answer to the question that frustrates the police officer because of the misunderstanding.
 It is rare that a police officer will give you the benefit of the doubt.
 Usually, if the officer believes you provided information that was evasive or false, they will immediately arrest you and charge you with Fail to ID.
 All of us have been misunderstood.
 It is not a crime to have a misunderstanding.
 This is why it is critical for you to sit down with your criminal defense attorney and evaluate your video and digital media evidence.
 Most police reports are written by the officer after your arrest and almost always make you look bad.
 The video evidence could provide body language and contextual evidence indicating that you or the officer may have been confused regarding the questions.
 This could provide you reasonable doubt to have your Fail to ID case dismissed.

 Zealous Advocacy Against Failure to Identify Charges in Fort Worth

 Each day, countless Fort Worth residents are accused of failure to identify.
 As a former prosecutor, I can anticipate the prosecution’s evidence and arguments in order to craft a creative and strong defense strategy.
+In addition to my experience, the Fulgham Law Firm employs a criminal defense team of Former Prosecutors with over 80 years of criminal law experience and over five hundred criminal jury trials.
+We have handled thousands of criminal cases in the Fort Worth and Tarrant County, Texas area and we stand ready to defend your freedom and your clean criminal record.
 To schedule a free consultation with the Fulgham Law Firm, call (817) 886-3078 today.